nexmo-community/nexmo-rails-conference-call/README.md

-# README

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:
+# Nexmo Voice API and Rails Conference Call Demo

+This is sample code to show how to create a Rails conference call using the Nexmo Voice API.

+## Prerequisites

+This project requires the following:

-* Ruby version
+* Ruby

-* System dependencies
+* Rails

-* Configuration
+* A Nexmo Account

-* Database creation
+* A Nexmo Phone Number
+* A Nexmo Voice Application

-* Database initialization
+* ngrok

+## Installation

+To install the application:

+* Clone this repository locally
-* How to run the test suite
+* Run `bundle install` and `rake db:migrate` to set up the Rails application

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions

-* ...
+## Usage

+To run the telephone game do the following:

+* Download and install ngrok locally, if you have not done so already
+* Start your ngrok server by running `ngrok http 3000` from the command line
+* Start your Rails server by running `rails s` from the command line
+* Dial your Nexmo phone number and join the conference call.
+Up to 50 people can join at once.

+## License

+This project is under the [MIT License](LICENSE).